Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 - In Appalachian State's eight games this year, it has five wins against the spread.

-- Appalachian State is 2-1 against the spread and 3-0 overall this season when the team scores more than 42.4 points.
+- Appalachian State is 2-1 against the spread and 3-0 overall in games when it scores more than 42.4 points.

-- Appalachian State is 1-1 against the spread and 2-0 overall when the team picks up over 559.3 yards.
+- When Appalachian State totals over 559.3 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year, the Mountaineers have turned the ball over 12 times, one more than the Red Wolves' takeaways (11).
+- The Mountaineers have turned the ball over 12 times this season, one more turnover than the Red Wolves have forced (11).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.